eyecantell/modal_or_local/README.md

 # modal_or_local
 File and directory utilities for working with modal volumes.
 The modal_or_local package gives the ability to use the same code to control files and directories from either a local run or remote run.

-See scripts/example.py and tests/test_modal_or_local.py for code samples.
+See scripts/example.py and tests/ for code samples.

 This package is expected to work on any Linux type system and has been tested on WSL.
-Working from Windows will have issues primarily becuase of the extensive use of os.path tools that are presumed to give Linux-style paths to work on Modal.
+Working from Windows will have issues primarily because of the extensive use of os.path tools that are presumed to give Linux-style paths to work on Modal.

 ## Usage
 ```python